joshuaabrookuk/intro_to_the_web_revis/README.md

 # battle_revis

 Clone this repo and run `bundle` to install gems
-Run `ruby app.rb` from the terminal
-Visit 'http://localhost:4567/ to view the project' `ctrl-c` to shutdown the app
+Run `ruby app.rb` from the terminal for a static web page or Run `shotgun app.rb -p 4567` from the terminal for a dinamic webpage Visit 'http://localhost:4567/ to view the project' `ctrl-c` to shutdown the app